 If you or someone you know has questions regarding diversity, equity, and inclusion while abroad, please contact us and we will be pleased to assist.

-Until recently, Italy itself was a country of emigrants.
-As a peninsula in the Mediterranean, it is a natural stepping-stone to the arrival of refugees and migrants coming to Europe.
-As a result Italians, particular in Perugia, are accustomed to interaction with people from all walks of life.
-But like all nations it still has much more to do in embracing diversity, equity and inclusion.
+Until recently, Italy itself was purely a country of emigrants.
+As a peninsula in the Mediterranean, it is now a natural stepping-stone to the arrival of refugees and migrants coming to Europe.
+Since 1921, Perugia hosts one of the two universities for foreigners in the Country.
+As a result Italians, and Perugians in particular, are accustomed to interaction with people from all walks of life.
+But like all nations, it still has much more to do in embracing diversity, equity, and inclusion.

 Did you know that Perugia hosts vibrant pride parades and festivities every June?
-Gay communities in cities like Perugia are active and welcoming.
-For example, Omphalos in Perugia has been advocating for inclusivity for over 25 years, offering meetings and cultural activities to help members of the community find their voice and a comfortable support group that often leads to lifelong friendships.
+Gay and queer communities in cities like Perugia are active and welcoming.
+Perugia’s oldest and most influential organization is Omphalos.
+It has been advocating for inclusivity for over 25 years, offering meetings, orientation, social mixers, and cultural activities to help members of the community find their voice and a comfortable support group that often leads to lifelong friendships.

 Our counselors and student services team is trained in addressing these issues and the many challenges related to intersectionality while studying abroad.

-Italian culture places a high value on healthy wholesome food with simple natural ingredients.
+Italian culture places a high value on healthy, wholesome food with simple natural ingredients.
 As a result of this health consciousness, Italians also will often go the extra mile to respect any dietary restrictions.
-Students may not have all readily available dietary options they are accustomed to in the States, but those will dietary restrictions should manage just fine while in Italy.
+Students may not have all the readily available dietary options they are accustomed to in the States, but those with dietary restrictions should manage just fine while in Italy.
 Gluten-free and vegan options are common in Italy so you can find menus if not entire restaurants adapted to these needs in cities and towns throughout the country.
-In addition Florence, especially, has large Jewish, Muslim and international communities with plenty of places to find kosher, hallal and ethnic foods.
+In addition, Rome and Florence, especially, have large Jewish, Muslim, and international communities with plenty of places to find kosher, halal, and international foods.

 Our faculty are trained and experienced in accommodating learning disabilities and work closely with each student to make the appropriate accommodations.
 Individuals experiencing mobility issues however may find Italy to be difficult to navigate, especially within a city’s historic center where updating public areas and historic buildings is limited.
 However, there are city ordinances that have been put in place to require most venues and new urban planning projects to take these issues into consideration.

 Italy is a secular state but hosts a prevalent Catholic culture.
 Churches seem to be on every corner and bells ring throughout the day, especially on Sundays.
 This is a deep-rooted aspect of the culture that can be noticed in banks, post offices, hospitals, police stations, shops, and even schools.
+Perugia, of course, lies only a few miles from Assisi, one of the most important religious sites in Christianity.
 That said, nearly all religions are represented in Italy, and major cities (like Perugia) in particular offer a greater diversity of faith.
-You can also find temples, mosques as well as Eastern Orthodox, Anglican, Episcopalian, and Methodist churches.
+Here, you can also find Eastern Orthodox and Anglican churches, as well as an active Islamic community.

 To apply for scholarships, grants, and other forms of financial aid, applicants must first submit a completed application form and contact an admissions specialist to discuss funding options.
 Awards are based on academic performance, financial need, and diversity.
 Click the link below to explore the financial aid options that may be available to you.